rileyhales/river-route/README.md

   computations for a substantial speed gain.
 - `adj_file` - path where the adjacency matrix will be cached (npz file).
 This parameter can be given instead of the connectivity file in future computations for a speed gain.

+You can modify how the routing computations are performed with these parameters:
 - `dt_routing` - an integer time in seconds for the routing time step.
 Will default to 300s or 5 minutes
 - `dt_outflows` - an integer time in seconds for the outflow time step.
 Will default to the inflow time step
+- `min_q` - a float for the minimum flow value enforced after each routing calculation.
+- `max_q` - a float for the maximum flow value enforced after each routing calculation.

 You can provide initial conditions/state and save final conditions/state with these parameters: